 As of 2017, new provincial regulations require that treated wastewater contain no more than 1 mg/L of phosphorus and 15 mg/L of nitrogen.
 The existing plant built in 1976 reached the end of its life cycle and could not meet these regulations and renovating that facility was not a cost-effective solution.

-Our new Selkirk Regional Wastewater Treatment Plant was completed in 2021 and is now fully operational not only meeting, but exceeding provincial regulations today and well into the future.
+The Selkirk Regional Wastewater Treatment Plant was completed in 2021 and is now fully operational not only meeting, but exceeding provincial regulations today and well into the future.
 It also has the capacity to allow for Selkirk to grow for many years to come.
-The effluent is so clear, it’s almost consumable and that’s essential as we want to be part of the solution of polluting our water ways and keeping the Red River and Lake Winnipeg clean for future generations.
+The effluent is so clear, it’s almost drinkable and that’s essential as we want to be part of the solution of polluting our water ways and keeping the Red River and Lake Winnipeg clean for future generations.